 Buttermilk– gives the cake extra moisture.
 You can make your own buttermilk if you don’t have one on hand.
 Simply mix a cup of milk with a tablespoon of vinegar or lemon juice and let it sit for at least 10 minutes.

 Baking powder and baking soda – to allow the cake to rise.
+Make sure that your baking powder and baking soda aren’t expired.

 Espresso powder- to enhance the chocolate flavor and make it richer.
 You won't taste the coffee on the cake.

-Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
+Granulated sugar– I like to use granulated sugar, also the most common sugar used in baking.
 Caster sugar will work great as well.

-Eggs- To give the cake a good structure.
+Eggs- to give the cake a good structure.
 Make sure you’re using room-temperature eggs.

 Vanilla extract- Vanilla extract Is an essential ingredient for chocolate cake.